dicelab-rhul/LELMA/README.md

 | **Hawk (R)**    | (0, 0)       | (5, 1)       |
 | **Dove (B)**    | (1, 5)       | (3, 3)       |

 Each model had at most five reasoning attempts in the feedback loop.
 Each game was repeated 30 times.
 The rules of the game were presented in the prompt in natural language.
 The name of the game was not given, and the action names were substituted with 'B' and 'R' to make the task more challenging.
-To assess the effectiveness of the framework in detecting and correcting reasoning errors, each reasoning sample was later manually evaluated by three independent evaluators.The evaluation protocol is available [here](assets/Evaluation_protocol.pdf), the logs from the experiment [here](assets/RESULTS/experiment_logs), and the aaggreagated evaluations [here](assets/RESULTS/evaluation_aggregated).
+To assess the effectiveness of the framework in detecting and correcting reasoning errors, each reasoning sample was later manually evaluated by three independent evaluators.The evaluation protocol is available [here](assets/Evaluation_protocol.pdf), the logs from the experiment [here](assets/RESULTS/experiment_logs), and the aggreagated evaluations [here](assets/RESULTS/evaluation_aggregated).

 ### Choice distribution